Xunfenggang North station

-Xunfenggang North Station (浔峰岗北站 (潯峰崗北站, Xúnfēnggǎng Běi Zhàn)) is a station on Line 12 of the Guangzhou Metro.
+Xunfenggang North Station is a station on Line 12 of the Guangzhou Metro.
 It is located underground on the west side of the intersection of Xunfengshan East Road and Huicai 1st Street in Jinshazhou, Baiyun District.
 It opened on 29 June 2025.

 Station layout

 The station has two floors.
 The ground level is the exit.
 It is surrounded by Xunfengshan East Road, Huicai 1st Street, Xunfengshan Park and nearby residential communities.
 The first floor is the concourse, and the second floor is the Line 12 platform.